Echcharqui/the-cloud/README.md

-# I-cloud
+# The cloud

 ## Introduction
-I-cloud is a web-based solution built using the MERN stack, tailored for uploading and downloading large files seamlessly.
+The cloud is a web-based solution built using the MERN stack, tailored for uploading and downloading large files seamlessly.
 With support for files up to 100GB, I-cloud integrates advanced features such as chunked file transfer, resume capabilities for interrupted uploads, and a secure sign-in mechanism.
 This platform serves as an invaluable tool for users needing to manage large datasets, media files, or backups efficiently and securely.

 ## Features
 - **Large File Support**: Upload and download files up to 100GB in size.